Holic75/Baldurs-gate-dnd-3.5/README.md

 – May wear helmets.
 – May wear light and medium armor and use any weapon.
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
-– Have THAC0 and APR progression of a druid.
 – Can cast two spell per day less than trueclass druid.
 – Bonus Feats: Fighter/Druid gets Style Focus in Archery for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialziation at level 12 and Style Mastery at level 16.
 – May spontaneously convert memorized spells to summoning ones.
 – May select one racial enemy at levels 1, 5, 10, 15, 20, which grants a +4 bonus on damage rolls against the selected enemy race.
 – May call for an animal companion who fights for her side.
 – Hit Die: d9
+– Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 ### CLERIC/RANGER
 CLASS FEATURES:
 – May wear helmets.
 – May use any weapon.
 – May not wear armor heavier than splint mail.
-– Have THAC0 and APR progression of a cleric.
 – Bonus Feats: Cleric/Ranger gets Style Focus in Two Weapon Fighting for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialziation at level 12 and Style Mastery at level 16.
 – May select one racial enemy at levels 1, 5, 10, 15, 20, which grants a +4 bonus on damage rolls against the selected enemy race.
 – May use the Charm Animal ability once per day.
 Gains one use at level 1 and an additional use every 2 levels thereafter.